[draft] SCoPing SNAP

 , a very simple program which would run PET’s automatic scop detection algorithm on any given .c

-files in a directory, which made “probing” projects for SCoPs trivial: clone/download the source code, run scops_in_dir
+with them.
+This made “probing” projects for SCoPs trivial: clone/download the source code, run scops_in_dir

 and keep an eye out for a big/deep schedule tree.
 SNAP was one of the first apps which looked promising to extract SCoPs from!